Request parameters.

 Get aggregate trades.

-An aggregate trade (aggtrade) represents one or more individual trades.
-Trades that fill at the same time, from the same taker order, with the same price – those trades are collected into an aggregate trade with total quantity of the individual trades.
+Trades that fill at the same time, from the same taker order, with the same price –

 If you need access to real-time trading activity, please consider using WebSocket Streams: